jgontrum/connexion-cookiecutter/{{cookiecutter.project_slug}}/README.md

 Go to [here](http://localhost:{{cookiecutter.api_port}}/api/v1/ui) to view the brilliant SwaggerUI documentation of your API.

+{%- if cookiecutter.use_docker.startswith('y') -%}
+## Docker

+If configured, a Dockerfile ist autmatically generated at the project root.
+Call ``make build-docker`` to build a new image or
+``make build-and-push`` to upload the image to the registry afterwards.

+In case you want to run a container locally, run ``make start-docker``.
+With ``make attach-to-docker`` you can easily open a bash on the running container.
+{%- endif %}

 ## Healthcheck

 Configure a health check under /api/v1/health (GET).